GCSM Community Education Program

-In preparation for success in the school system, The GCSM Community Education Program provides Newly Arrived children with free educational sessions, materials, and the opportunity for engagement with fellow local students, teachers, and community members.
+In preparation for success in the school system, The GCSM Community Education Program provides Newly Arrived children and homeless youth with free educational sessions, materials, and the opportunity for engagement with fellow local students, teachers, and community members.

-Through long-term tutoring, Gateway staff pair up learners with volunteer tutors whose skills and experience match up with the learners’ needs.
-This program encourages volunteer tutors and learners to work together consistently over a long period of time on building the learners’ skills and achieving their long-term academic goals.
-The tutoring can take place at the Gateway Hubs (located in Portland and Lewiston) or online.
+Through long-term tutoring, Gateway staff pair learners with volunteer tutors whose skills and experience match the learners’ needs.
+This program encourages volunteer tutors and learners to work together consistently over a long period of time to build the learners’ skills and achieve their long-term academic goals.
+The tutoring can be at the Gateway Hubs (located in Portland and Lewiston) or online.

-We have three cohorts throughout the year which serves 10 learners per cohort.
+We have three cohorts throughout the year which serve 10 learners per cohort:

 Thanks to an overwhelming response from the community, we are not accepting new learner referrals at this time.
 We will reopen the referral form when spots are available.
 If you would like to stay up to date on Gateway’s programming and how you can support this work, click below to subscribe to our monthly newsletter.

 Gateway Community Services Maine seeks to use our hubs as a space for community members to have access to learning and connections.